How To Write Tests

 Capybara selectors

-tried has_content: too much noise
+has_content: too much noisetried

 Perhaps teaching id, label, for, and styling with # earlier so that we can select with it might be worthwhile.